werowe/HypatiaAcademy/README.md

   </tr>
 </table>

 Here are lecture notes, videos, tutorials, and solutions to coding exercises for [Hypatia Academy](https://hypatiaacademy.io/en/index.html).
+[Walker Rowe](https://walkercodetutorials.com/) is the owner of Hypatia Academy.
+[Walker](https://www.linkedin.com/in/walkerrowe/) is the only teacher.
+All classes are taught live and are free.

 We teach Python programming to children ages 13 to 18.
 But adults can use this material too.
 Because it's for children comments are disabled on the YouTube videos.